Quick Answer: Best Kanazawa Tea Ceremony for Beginners

 The Setting Is Traditional and Quiet

 This is not a casual café-style matcha stop.
 The tea room is designed to help guests focus on the ritual and hospitality, so the atmosphere is calm and enclosed.
-If you want to enjoy the scenery of Kenrokuen, it is best to explore the garden before or after the session.
+If you want to enjoy the garden scenery, explore Kenrokuen before or after your session.
 This experience fits easily into a well-planned Kanazawa day trip itinerary.

 Wear Comfortable Clothes and Clean Socks

-You do not need a kimono or formal dress code for this experience.
-Comfortable clothing is fine, but you should wear clean socks because you will remove your shoes before entering the tatami room.
+You do not need a kimono or formal dress.
+Comfortable clothing is fine, but you will remove your shoes before stepping onto the tatami area, so clean socks are a good idea.

 Why This Tea Ceremony Feels Special in Kanazawa